PamelaAnne/SocialRobot/Pages/ChangeCode.md

 **Assign which subscriber you are:**

-Set on line 116 and line 120 which button you are, so /button1 or /button2 etc.
+Set on line 116 and line 120 which button you are, in this code you can choose between /button1, /button2, /button3 or /button4.
 ```
 client.publish("/button1", “1");

 client.publish("/button1", "0");
 ```
-Here above in the code you're seeign that your assigned as button 1.
+Here above in the code you're see that your assigned as button 1.

 .